top of page

 Goals:

-• Wants to find out fast her students' progress and then adjust her teaching methods
+• Quickly evaluate her students progress and then adapt her teaching methods effectively.

 Ahmed